kservices/gBridge/docs/html/_sources/firstSteps/deviceMechanism.rst.txt

 Your device/ software should subscribe to those topics and trigger the appropriate actions once a message is received.

-Action topics are formatted as shown:
+By default, action topics are formatted as shown.
+You might change them as you like.

 | :code:`gBridge/u{userid}/d{deviceid}/{trait}`
 | **Example:** :code:`gBridge/u1/d4/onoff`